Login

 In the vast majority of countries, employees receive some form of maternity pay or allowance during their leave.
 However, it’s worth noting there’s often a difference between maternity leave and maternity pay.
 As a result, employees may only receive maternity pay for part of their entitled leave.

-On the other hand, the US doesn’t include any legal provision for paid maternity leave.
+On the other hand, some major markets do not mandate any pay for maternity leave.
+The US doesn’t include any legal provision for paid maternity leave at the federal level.
 It does mandate 12 weeks of job-protected unpaid maternity leave, but only 60% of workers are eligible.
 Similarly, Papua New Guinea offers no statutory maternity pay, opting for just six weeks of unpaid leave instead.
+In these markets, you likely do not need to provide paid maternal leave.
+However, it should be considered a best practice.

 • Improved retention